-24 hours) of the sponsor being aware of their occurrence.
-SAE/AESIs will not normally be to Novavax according to the conditions and timelines outlined in the contemporaneous version of the Clinical Trial Agreement between Novavax and the University of Oxford University for conduct of this study.
+DSMB.
+In addition to the expedited reporting above, the Investigator shall include all SAE/AESIs to Novavax according to the conditions and timelines outlined in the contemporaneous version of the Clinical Trial Agreement between Novavax and the University of Oxford University for conduct of this study.